seanscottking/documentation/README.md

 You may also modify the settings in **hiera.pp** if you desire (optional).

-If you are changing the DNS values, modify the *lab_config* repo's `files/dns/*` files.
-Hiera data is of course in the *hiera* repo and the role/profile data are in the *role* and *profile* repos, respectively.
+Hiera data is located in the *controlrepo*'s `hiera` directory.
+Configuration files, such as DNS zones, are located in the *lab_config* repository's `files` directories.

 Commit and push the changes upstream: